Skip to main content

 POS

-Terminal Cashup > Existing Bag
+Terminal Cashup - Existing Bag (POS)

 When the user selects Existing Bags, the available Bags are listed.
-The user can select an existing Bag to move money into and complete the Cashup Function.
+The user can select an existing Bag to move money into and complete the Cashup function.

 FunctionOutcome